-Encryption is supported on all Amazon WorkSpaces hardware and software bundle types.
-This includes both the Windows 7 and Windows 10 desktop experiences, and the Value, Standard, Performance, Power, PowerPro, Graphics, and GraphicsPro bundles.
+A: Encryption is supported on all Amazon WorkSpaces hardware and software bundle types.
+This includes the Windows 10 desktop experiences, and the Value, Standard, Performance, Power, PowerPro, Graphics, GraphicsPro, Graphics.g4dn, and GraphicsPro.g4dn bundles.
 It also includes all Plus application bundles.
 Additionally, any custom bundles also support encryption.

 Q: How can I encrypt a new Amazon WorkSpace?

 A: When creating a new Amazon WorkSpace from the console or the Amazon WorkSpaces APIs, you will have the option to specify which volume(s) you want encrypted along with a key ARN from your KMS keys for encryption.
 Note that during the launch of a WorkSpace, you can specify whether you want encryption for the user volume, root volume or both volumes, and the key provided will be used to encrypt the volumes specified.

 Q: Can Amazon WorkSpaces create a KMS key on my behalf?

 A: Amazon WorkSpaces creates a default master key upon your first attempt to launch a WorkSpace through the AWS Management Console.
 You cannot manage the lifecycle of default master keys.
 To control the full lifecycle of a key, configure WorkSpaces to use a KMS custom customer master key (CMK).
 To create a KMS custom CMK, visit the KMS console or use KMS APIs to create your own keys.
 Note that you can use a default key generated by KMS for your WorkSpaces which will be made available to you on your first attempt to launch Amazon WorkSpaces with encryption through the AWS Management Console.

 Q: What are the prerequisites for using KMS keys to encrypt Amazon WorkSpaces?